 Ngarsouledé explains the implications of secularization in Africa to include the absence, silence, impotence, indifference, or injustice of God.
 These thoughts are echoed by Kenya's intellectuals, students, and business persons.
 According to Ngarsouledé, the theological consequences of secularization in Africa as in Europe are critical to the Christian faith.
 Whether or not intellectuals are caught between rationalism and tradition, several studies have shown that those whose commitment to Christianity has been lost in the labyrinth of life often have recourse to African Religion.
-In such cases, Christianity's loss is pluralism's gain.
 As a Christian, Ngarsouledé is seeking ways to re-mystify Christianity in face of the trend toward secularization in Africa.
 This can be achieved, he believes, through the development of a more holistic theology, one that embraces our entire humanity.